Learn more about the pros and cons of investing in EOS that will push you to become knowledgeable as to whether it is a good idea to invest in EOS.

 Several regulatory bodies worldwide have started raising questions as to thousands of securities trading online as cryptocurrencies.
 A major crackdown may be on the cards.
 While a crackdown could take all cryptocurrencies down, EOS may be one of the few to head down early due to question marks around the future of the cryptocurrency.

-EOS could be a millionaire-maker in the future if you decide to buy and hold for the long term.
+EOS could be a good investment in the future if you decide to buy and hold for the long term.
 EOS offers upgrades to many of the core functionalities of Ethereum.
 With a substantial amount of money reserved through its initial coin offering, more partnerships could be formed that will bring huge liquidity to the cryptocurrency.

 - You must consider the price of the cryptocurrency at the time of purchase.